NLeSC-GO-common-infrastructure/marzipan/templates/README.md

   TARGET = "vdb",
   TYPE = "fs" ]
 ```
-This section specifies the local HDD of the VM
+This section specifies the local HDD of the VM.

 ```
 DISK = [